ArchipelagoMW/Archipelago/worlds/tunic/docs/en_Tunic.md

 ## What does randomization do to this game?

 In the TUNIC Randomizer, every item in the game is randomized.
-All chests, item pickups, instruction manual pages, hero relics, consumables - everything gets shuffled.
+All chests, key item pickups, instruction manual pages, hero relics, and other unique items are shuffled.<br>

-Ability shuffling is an optional mode that further randomizes things in the game, locking away certain abilities such as prayer and holy cross until the corresponding manual page is found.
+Ability shuffling is an option available from the settings page to shuffle certain abilities (prayer, holy cross, and the ice rod combo), preventing them from being used until they are unlocked.<br>

+Enemy randomization is also available and can be turned on in the client mod.

 ## What is the goal of TUNIC when randomized?
-The goal is the same as the vanilla game, which is to find the three hexagon keys, at which point you may either Take Your Rightful Place or continue searching for the opportunity to Share Your Wisdom.
+The goal is the same as the vanilla game, which is to find the three hexagon keys, at which point you may either Take Your Rightful Place or seek another path and Share Your Wisdom.

-Alternatively, Hexagon Quest is a different goal that shuffles 30 Golden Hexagons into the item pool, with the requirement being to find 20 of them in order to end the game.
+Alternatively, Hexagon Quest is a mode that shuffles 30 Golden Hexagons into the item pool, with the goal being to find 20 of them in order to end the game.

 ## What items from TUNIC can appear in another player's world?